dkarell/dkarell.github.io/_pages/research.md

 author_profile: true
 ---

 My research has focused on different topics: AI, society, and social science research methods; social media and social movements; the social and cultural dynamics of political violence; labor migration; and ethnic and national identity.
+Some of this research was based on fieldwork I conducted in Afghanistan, Pakistan, and Morocco betwen 2010 and 2018.

 On this page, I have organized my publications according to these topics.
 My publications are also listed on my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=40Zff94AAAAJ).

 ## Generative AI, society, and social science research